 - Replace any springs in the bottom of the faucet.

 - Coat the new O-ring with silicone grease and install on the faucet cylinder.

-- Re-attach the spout and insert the retaining clip and screw on the plastic retaining nut.
+- Re-attach any retaining clips.
+Screw on the plastic retaining nut.

 - Put a thin slick of plumber’s grease around the part of the cartridge getting inserted.

 - For one-handled faucets, match the cold and hot water sides on the cartridge.